-Many people will have got a puppy during this period of lockdown which makes socialisation training a little more difficult than it would be in normal times.
+Many people will have got a puppy during this past year of lockdowns which makes socialisation training a little more difficult than it would be in normal times.
 However, there are a number of steps you can take despite this, to ensure they have a great start to their new life with you.

 Between 12 and 18 weeks of age, puppies can be very sensitive to the world around them.
 They may feel scared of being away from their litter and in a completely unknown new environment.
 At this age they need to be introduced to any new people, environments and situations in as positive a way as possible.
 This will help their understanding of the world as they grow up.